Family Summer Safety Tips

 A study conducted by the Canadian Medical Association Journal reveals that warmer temperatures have very little impact on transmission.
 The study further reveals that social distancing and avoiding mass gatherings has helped slow the spread.

 Your personal risk of catching the virus depends on your overall health and age, the precautions you take, and the prevalence of the virus in your community.
 Remember, during this time, there is no such thing as zero-risk activities.

 What is the best way to enjoy this season while minimizing your family’s risk of getting sick?
-Physicians Premier, your Austin, TX emergency room shares these summer safety tips.
+Physicians Premier, your Portland, TX emergency room shares these summer safety tips.